In Role Playing Games

 - This is only temporary, however.
 The game keeps track of your actual skill level, and merely caps the "effective" level until the job you're using get high enough.
 To use the above example — Paladins actually have better 1-handed sword skill that Warriors do, so they will regain access to those 325 points in the skill at some point before they reach Paladin level 90.
 As a bonus, up until that point, it also means that they instantly jump to the next level's cap as soon as they gain a level in the "new" class (here, Paladin); thus, they don't have to worry about having sub-par skill in 1-handed sword for their level for a long, long time.

 - When World of Warcraft implemented weapon skills, neglected skills did not decrease, but level scaling meant that if you maxed out Axes at, say, level 40, and then picked up an axe again at level 60, you'd have 20 levels worth of skill points to catch up on, during which you would be pitifully ineffective.
 As this proved annoying, working in practice to discourage changing weapon types rather than as a fun mechanic (Oooh, look, a shiny epic dagger.
 Now I have to go spend 3 hours grinding my skill up!), Blizzard dropped it in patch 4.0.

 - Dynasty Warriors: Online Has all your stats reset at the end of the battle.
 You need to pick up flasks, the arguable Booze-Based Buff in the game, to return your strength to where it was at the end of the last battle.
 This is mostly used to balance fights.

-- This trope is mostly played straight in Echo Bazaar, with the exception of the Making Waves quality which drops every week and Notability which will drop too if Making Waves is lower than it.
+- This trope is mostly played straight in Fallen London, with the exception of the Making Waves quality which drops every week and Notability which will drop too if Making Waves is lower than it.